Mitigating gain calibration errors from EoR observations with SKA1-Low AA

-\item \textbf{Gain Error $\sim 1$\%:} GPR outperforms PCA on larger scales ($k \leq 0.1$ Mpc$^{-1}$), but both methods fall short on smaller scales.
-Foreground avoidance with a 0.1 Mpc$^{-1}$ buffer, or hybrid mitigation with a 0.05 Mpc$^{-1}$ buffer post-subtraction, enables signal recovery across accessible $k$-modes, albeit with an average SNR loss of approximately 30\%.
+\item Gain Error $\sim 1$\%: GPR outperforms PCA on larger scales ($k \leq 0.1$ Mpc$^{-1}$), but both methods fall short on smaller scales.
+Foreground avoidance with a 0.1 Mpc$^{-1}$ buffer, or hybrid mitigation with a 0.05 Mpc$^{-1}$ buffer post-subtraction, we manage to constrain residual power within 2$\sigma$ of the true \HI\ across accessible $k$-modes till k $\leq$ 0.5 Mpc$^{-1}$.
+Avoidance with a 0.1 Mpc$^{-1}$ buffer results in an average SNR loss of approximately 30\%.

-\item \textbf{Gain Error $\sim 10$\%:} Subtraction (PCA or GPR) and avoidance (0.1 Mpc$^{-1}$ buffer) alone fail to recover the signal.
+\item Gain Error $\sim 10$\%: Subtraction (PCA or GPR) and avoidance (0.1 Mpc$^{-1}$ buffer) alone fail to recover the signal.
 GPR especially overestimates small-scale power while suppressing large-scale modes.
-However, hybrid mitigation using GPR combined with avoidance successfully recovers the signal in the range $0.1 \leq k \leq 0.5$ Mpc$^{-1}$.
+However, hybrid mitigation using GPR combined with avoidance brings the residual power within 2$\sigma$ of the true \HI, in the range $0.1 \leq k \leq 0.5$ Mpc$^{-1}$.
 Again, this recovery comes at an average 30\% loss of SNR in the accessible $k$-modes. \end{itemize}

-Our results show that increasing gain errors contaminate the EoR window and erode the spectral smoothness of foregrounds, thereby limiting the effectiveness of standard subtraction-based methods.
-This raises a key question for future investigations: to what extent do foregrounds retain their smoothness when subjected to realistic instrumental effects and calibration systematics?
-Although the standard GPR technique \cite{mertens_gpr_18} has the capability to model non-smooth foreground components, kernel selection remains a challenging task, especially in high-contamination scenarios \cite{aishrilla_chapman_23}.
+Our results show that increasing gain errors contaminate the EoR window and erode the spectral smoothness of extragalactic foregrounds, thereby limiting the effectiveness of standard subtraction-based methods.
+This raises a key question for future investigations: to what extent do extragalactic foregrounds retain their smoothness when subjected to realistic instrumental effects and calibration systematics?
 Our findings suggest that a hybrid approach, combining model-based subtraction with strategic avoidance, can recover the signal \HI\ even under moderate to severe contamination.
 However, this comes at the cost of reduced power spectrum sensitivity and signal-to-noise ratio on cosmologically relevant scales.
 Therefore, careful inspection of the wedge boundary and the spectral windowing becomes essential \cite{spectral_window_HERA_2023}.